top of page

 Interior drainage improvements, including lift station, to eliminate dry-side flooding

-The improvements would be made with a combination of state and local funding.
+The improvements will be accomplished with a combination of federal, state, and local funding.
 The North Dakota State Water Commission will provide the state funding and will bear a slightly larger portion of the costs.
-Initial estimates put the local portion of the funding at about $7.7 million.
-The Lower Heart River Water Resource District and City of Mandan have applied for federal funding for the project through FEMA’s Building Resilient Infrastructure and Communities (BRIC) grant program.
-If federal funding is awarded, the local cost share will decrease by half.
+Initial estimates put the local portion of the funding at about $8.5 million.
+Heart River Water Resource District and City of Mandan have applied for federal funding for the project through FEMA's Flood Mitigation Assistance (FMA) grant program and were awarded $13.8 million in federal funds.

 Local cost share will be funded by property owners within the City of Mandan through the City’s special assessment process.
-The assessment district was presented to the Mandan City Commission, who resolved to establish it at their January 18, 2022 meeting.
-Property owners may provide written protests for the assessment district to the Mandan City Commission.
+The assessment district was approved by the Mandan City Commission in 2022.

 Floodwall between water and house